-- He typically has a guarded outlook on how well things are likely to turn out. - Oliver may express doubts about the outcome of some projects, appearing pessimistic. - He may be skeptical of people who make emotional appeals. - He may question changes in policies and guidelines and usually prefers to know why they were enacted. - At times, he may become skeptical or suspicious of others' motives.
+- He typically has a guarded outlook on how well things are likely to turn out. - Oliver may express doubts about the outcome of sales, appearing pessimistic. - He may be skeptical of people's motives in sales negotiations, especially when emotional appeals are involved. - He may question changes in policies or the sales process and usually prefers to know why they were enacted. - He will almost always focus on the risks and potential consequences of sales opportunities, considering potential clients' motives carefully.

-- Use his tendency to second-guess as an asset to determine the merit of new ideas. - Give him opportunities to get to know his colleagues so he may be less questioning of their motivation. - Encourage him to ask for evidence when problem solving, but don't allow him to dig in his heels and argue just for the sake of argument.
+- Use his tendency to second-guess as an asset to determine the merit of new ideas. - Encourage him to get to know his clients so he may be less questioning of their motivation. - Encourage him to ask for evidence when problem solving, but don't allow him to dig in his heels and argue the potential risks just for the sake of argument.

-Oliver functions best when he is encouraged to use vigilance and caution to regularly question situations.
+Oliver functions best when he is encouraged to use vigilance and caution to regularly question sales situations.